-- 1. To access the motor/gear box, remove the cab from the chassis by unscrewing the body mount screws as seen in Figure 5 and lifting the cab from the chassis. - 2.
-Once the cab is removed, remove the trucks by unscrewing the black Phillips motor mount screw located on the underside of the drive trucks (see Fig. 5). - 3.
-Once the motor mount screw has been removed, pull the motor away from the truck block and lightly coat the motor worm gear and bronze drive gear (in the truck block) with grease.
-Rotating the flywheel by hand will help separate the motor from the gearbox. - 4.
-Reassemble the truck and motor, being careful not to pinch any wires between the truck block and motor mount.
-Rotating the flywheel in the opposite direction of the removal will help properly seat the motor in the gearbox and make it easier to re-insert the motor mount screw.

-5. After repeating the procedure for the other motor, reassemble the chassis and body, being careful that the wire harnesses are not caught between the chassis and body, and reinstall the body mount screws.
+- 1. Remove the four Phillips screws from the chassis, as seen in the figure below, then lift the body away from the chassis. - 2.
+Remove the truck blocks from the chassis by unscrewing the black Phillips motor mount screw on the bottom of each truck block, as shown below.

+- 3. Once the motor mount screw has been removed, pull the motor away from the truck block and lightly coat the motor worm gear and bronze drive gear (in the truck block) with grease. - 4.
+Reassemble the truck and motor, being careful not to pinch any wires between the truck block and motor mount. - 5.
+Repeat the procedure for the other motor and truck. - 6.
+Reassemble the chassis and body, being careful that the wires are not caught between the body and chassis, as this can lead to a short that may damage the electronics beyond repair. - 7.
+Before replacing body mount screws, test the unit on powered track to make sure all light housings are in place and functioning.
+Replace screws and door slider handles.
+Periodically check the locomotive wheels and pickups for dirt and buildup, which can cause poor electrical contact and traction as well as prematurely wear out the neoprene traction tires.

+Greasing The Idler Gears